-brighten your complexion with an Herbal Facial Steam March 05 2015 by PA Team
+brighten your complexion with an Herbal Facial Steam March 05 2015

 This is extremely relaxing and beneficial to the skin, especially in the cold and dry winter months.
 It is one of the simplest ways to deep clean the skin – eliminating toxins, opening pores, increasing blood circulation (bringing oxygenated blood to the surface of the skin), brightening your complexion, softening and plumping wrinkles and hydrating the skin - at the deepest layers.
 We recommend steaming your face once a week.
 Follow with a facial mask for the best results since the pores are opened and skin is softened after steaming; allowing the masque to penetrate deeper into the cellular level.